shivkumar98/OCP-Java-Examples/src/chapter_3/README.md

  [3.6 Additions in Java 8]()

-## Summary:
+## 🟦 Summary:

-* We use generics when we do not want to specify the type for a class
+✅  We use generics when we do not want to specify the type for a class

-* We can define generic interfaces and methods
+✅  We can define generic interfaces and methods

-* We can specify the bounds for a generic type to restrict what types can be used in place of a generic
+✅  We can specify the bounds for a generic type to restrict what types can be used in place of a generic

 * We use `?` to represent an unknown generic type
 * We can restrict the generic type be specifying an upper and lower bound.
     * We can specify an upperbound using with the following syntax `? extends type`
     * We can specify a lower bound using the following syntax `? super type`
 * These upper and lower bounds yield compiler errors if we attempt to add unrestricted types to our array list.

+✅ The Collection framework consists of four interfaces:

+1) `List interface`: an ordered collection which allows duplicates

+    - `ArrayList`: standard resizeable list
+    - `LinkedList`: fast add/removal of end elements
+    - `Vector`: old type

+2) `Set interface`: unordered and no duplicates

+    - `HashSet`: fast retrieval and unordered
+    - `TreeSet`: ordered set

+3) `Queue interface`: assumed FIFO

+    - `LinkedList': both list and queue, and double-ended
+    - `ArrayDeque`: pure double-ended queue

+4) `Map interface`: key-value pairs

+    - `HashMap`: unordered map
+    - `TreeMap`: ordered map